 Now that you have Eclipse installed and tried running a sample Hello World Java program using Eclipse.

-Verifying JRE installation in Eclipse:
+Verifying JRE installation:

 Select menu Window > Preferences.
 Goto the installed JREs preference page Java > Installed JREs preference page to display the installed Java Run-time Environments.